johnriverz/packet-driver/README.md

 # PThread-based Packet Driver

 This repository contains the implementation of a basic packet driver.
-The project involves developing a small but complex software system using PThreads to provide concurrency in C that sends and receives packets from the network.
+It aims to demonstrate the ability to create a packet driver that functions as a multiplexer of packets from different applications onto a single network device and as a demultiplexer that delivers packets to the appropriate waiting callers.

-It aims to demonstrate the ability to create a packet driver that functions as a multiplexer of packets from different applications onto a single network device (receive) and as a demultiplexer that delivers packets to the appropriate waiting callers (send).
+In other words, the project involves developing a small but complex software system that sends and receives packets from the network.
+It makes use of pthreads, mutexes, and condition variables to provide concurrency in C.

 ## Table of Contents